Coldcard/firmware/docs/secure-elements.md

 Assume attackers have physical access to a COLDCARD, have opened the case, and can probe the bus connections between the MCU and SE1 or SE2.
 They may even desolder SE1 and SE2 from the board, and put active circuits between them and the MCU &mdash; an active MiTM attack.
-(The Mk4 has improved goop on all three parts and all these critical signals run on internal layers of the PCBA.)

 ### The Solutions

-Three parties hold secrets in the Mk4: the main MCU (microcontroller) and the two secure elements.
+Three parties hold secrets in the COLDCARD: the main MCU (microcontroller) and the two secure elements.
 Our goal is that **all three** must be fully compromised to access the seed words.
 Thus, if one part has a vulnerability, the COLDCARD as a whole is still secure.